jonosue/tweetr/README.md

 ## Background
 This project was completed as part of the Week 3 requirements while I was a student in the Web Development bootcamp at Lighthouse Labs.
-Tweeter is a simple, single-page Twitter clone, created as part of the Lighthouse Labs curriculum.
+Tweeter is a simple, single-page Twitter clone.
 In this project, I did all of the CSS styling, as well as writing functions and event handlers using JavaScript, JQuery, and AJAX in order to asynchronously compose, submit, and retrieve tweets from a MongoDB database collection.
 Finally, I also did some rudimentary image editing in order to style the icons how I wanted them to appear.

 ## Functional Requirements